Porter (beer): Obadiah Poundage letter

-Obadiah Poundage was the pen-name of a London brewer of the 18th century who published a letter in the London Chronicle on November 4, 1760 arguing for a rise in the price of beer.
+Obadiah Poundage was the pen-name of a London brewer of the 18th century who published a letter in the London Chronicle on November 4, 1760, arguing for a rise in the price of beer.
 The letter was reprinted in various journals, including The Gentleman's Magazine and The Gazetteer, and has since been used by beer historians for the basis of information about porter.

-Obadiah Poundage was also used as a pen-name by the author of a long-running diary column in What's Brewing, the monthly newsletter of the Campaign for Real Ale.
+Obadiah Poundage was also used as a pen name by the author of a long-running diary column in What's Brewing, the monthly newsletter of the Campaign for Real Ale.

 Ireland

-Porter was first brewed in Ireland in 1776 and, although Arthur Guinness did not start brewing until 1787, he had phased out all other types of beer from his Guinness Brewery by 1799.
-Beamish and Crawford in Cork and Murphy's Brewery followed suit and abandoned ales in favour of porter.
-The move from porter to stout was made when Arthur Guinness realised that he would pay less tax if he used unmalted and roasted barley in his beer.
+Porter was first brewed in Ireland in 1776, and although Arthur Guinness did not start brewing porter until 1787, he had phased out all other types of beer from his St. James's Gate Brewery by 1799.
+Beamish and Crawford and Murphy's Brewery, both in Cork, followed suit and abandoned ales in favour of porter.
+Roger Protz has argued that the move from porter to stout was made when Arthur Guinness realised that he would pay less tax if he used unmalted and roasted barley in his beer, but brewing historian Martyn Cornell has disputed the historical accuracy of this claim.

-In Ireland, especially Dublin, the porter was known as "plain porter" or just "plain".
+In Ireland, especially Dublin, porter was known as "plain porter" or just "plain".
 This is the drink referred to in Flann O'Brien's poem "The Workman's Friend": "A pint of plain is your only man."
 By contrast, extra-strong porter was called "stout porter".
 The last Guinness Irish porter was produced in 1974, though the company launched a "revival" based upon a 1796 recipe in 2014.

 After the invention of malted barley roasted until black to impart a darker colour and distinct burnt taste to the beer in 1817, Irish brewers dropped the use of brown malt, using patent malt and pale malt only, while English brewers continued using some brown malt, giving a difference in style between English and Irish porters.

 Today, porter remains an important style in the burgeoning Irish craft-beer scene.
 A number of notable Irish craft breweries such as Trouble Brewing in Kildare produce highly regarded interpretations of the style.
-As with Guinness stout, many porters from Irish craft breweries are carbonated with nitrogen/CO2 blends when served on draught.
-However, all-CO2 carbonation remains more common for canned and bottled variations.
+As with Guinness stout, many porters from Irish craft breweries are carbonated with nitrogen/carbon dioxide blends when served on draught.
+However, all-carbon dioxide carbonation remains more common for canned and bottled variations.